neondatabase/website/content/docs/guides/manage-database-access.md

         - Common words or phrases
         - Any words found in a dictionary
       - **Avoid character repetition**: To maximize randomness, do not use the same character more than twice consecutively.

       Example password: `T3sting!23Ab` (DO NOT USE THIS EXAMPLE PASSWORD)

       Hashed passwords are not supported.
     </Admonition>

-4. Grant all users with the `dev_users` role all privileges on the database:
+4. Grant the `dev_users` role all privileges on the database:

     ```sql
     GRANT ALL PRIVILEGES ON DATABASE app_db TO dev_users;